Rob Refsnyder Player Props: Red Sox vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9, the first-best in MLB.
+- The White Sox pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.

-- The White Sox have a 4.56 team ERA that ranks 24th across all league pitching staffs.
+- The White Sox's 4.52 team ERA ranks 24th across all league pitching staffs.

-- White Sox pitchers combine to give up 103 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- White Sox pitchers combine to surrender the fifth-most home runs in baseball (104 total, 1.4 per game).

-- The right-hander last appeared on Saturday against the Seattle Mariners, when he threw five innings, allowing two earned runs while giving up eight hits.
+- In his most recent time out on Sunday against the Seattle Mariners, the right-hander threw seven innings, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.